Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-In telecommunications engineering, you’ll develop knowledge and skills to design, build and manage systems that transfer, store and manage information via radio frequency transmission, optical fibres or some other form of wave transmission.
-Telecommunications systems can employ a wide range of technologies, including optical fibre communication systems, radio systems (such as mobile phones and WiFi), cable systems and satellite communications.
+Telecommunications systems can employ a wide range of technologies, including optical fibre communication systems, wireless communication systems (such as 4G mobile and WiFi), the Internet, cable systems and satellite communications.

 In the computer science component of this double degree, you’ll gain extensive knowledge of computer systems infrastructure, software methods and technologies.
 You’ll also gain advanced knowledge and skills in developing network-based real-life computing applications.

 This program is taught by experts in their fields.
-Laboratory experiments are used to consolidate theories.
-A strong focus on design and research ensures our graduates are highly skilled professionals.
+Laboratory experiments are used to consolidate theories, and a strong focus on design and research ensures our graduates are highly skilled professionals.

 International student visa holders can only study full-time.